aliig/arkserversuite/README.md

-# Ark Ascended Server Suite
+# Ark Ascended Dedicated Server Suite

 ## Overview

-Ark Ascended Server Suite is a Python-based automation tool for managing an ARK: Survival Ascended server.
+Ark Ascended Dedicated Server Suite is a Python-based automation tool for managing an ARK Survival Ascended server.
 It automates server updates, restarts, and other maintenance tasks, and provides Discord integration for real-time notifications and logs.

 ## Features